 Candidates must meet the admissions requirements of the Graduate School and have completed an initial teaching certification program.
-In addition, candidates must have earned an overall 3.0 undergraduate GPA or a 3.0 in the last 60 hours completed and a Verbal score of 144 and a Quantitative score of 144 on the GR E or a score of 375 on the Miller Analogies Test (MAT).
+In addition, candidates must have earned an overall 3.0 undergraduate GPA or a 3.25 in the last 60 hours completed and a Verbal score of 150, a Quantitative score of 143, an Analytical Writing score of 4.0 on the GRE or a score of 375 on the Miller Analogies Test (MAT).
 Scores on the GRE/MAT are used in conjunction with the undergraduate GPA and other criteria in selecting candidates for admission.
 Applicants with cumulative undergraduate GPA's of 3.0 or higher, or 3.25 or higher in their last 60 hours of undergraduate work are exempt from the GRE/MAT requirement.